New York's 58th State Senate district

 New York's 58th State Senate district is one of 63 districts in the New York State Senate.
 It has been represented by Republican Tom O'Mara, under different district numbers and lines, since 2011.

 Geography

-District 58 covers some or all of 5 counties in Western New York along the Pennsylvania border: Chemung, Schuyler, Steuben, Tompkins, and Yates, incorporating the cities of Ithaca and Elmira.
+District 58 covers some or all of 5 counties in Western New York along the Pennsylvania border: Chemung, Schuyler, Steuben, Tompkins, and Yates, incorporating, for example, the cities of Corning, Elmira, Watkins Glen, and Seneca.
+It no longer includes Ithaca.

 The district is located entirely within New York's 19th and 23rd congressional district, and overlaps with the 124th, 125th, 132nd, 133rd, and 148th districts of the New York State Assembly.